 - Flour to bind

-3. You can get the blackpudding potato cakes ready whenever you want and the same with the puree.
-They can be reheated once you are ready to serve up.
+3. You can get the Blackpudding potato cakes and the puree ready whenever you want and they can be reheated once you are ready to serve up.

-7. After the long wait for the pork belly to cook it’s finally ready to take it out of the oven.
-Remove the bones which should come away easily and let rest for a few minutes.
+9. When the pork belly is finally ready take it out of the oven and remove the bones.
+Let rest for a few minutes.

-8. Remove the potato cakes from the fridge and place in a hot pan with a bit of oil to heat.
-This usually takes 3-4 minutes on each side depending on how thick you have made them.
+10. Remove the potato cakes from the fridge and place in a hot pan with a bit of oil to heat.
+This usually takes 3 to 4 minutes on each side depending on how thick you have made them.